milan090/describe-it/README.md

 # Describe-It
 Don't know what something means?
 Just select the text and hit the keyboard shortcut!
 And you got everything you want to know about it.
+**Note: Currently full support is present only for Google Chrome.
+It might work on other browsers too but full support is not guaranteed**

 ## Table Of Content